Yale-NUS merger: Decision to announce move as early as possible was jointly made by NUS, Yale

 The minister was responding to questions from MPs on the merger, which was announced on Aug 27.
 The move has sparked criticism from students and parents including over its timing, around two weeks after the academic year began.

-In his reply, Mr Chan reassured students, parents and alumni that the stature of the YNC degree will not be affected even after the partnership ends in 2025.
+In his reply, Mr Chan reassured students, parents and alumni that the stature of the YNC degree would not be affected even after the partnership ends in 2025.

 "Beyond 2025, NUS will continue to provide supporting documentation to explain the context of YNC and what a YNC degree conveys, and provide letters of recommendation or referees, if alumni need them," Mr Chan said, citing that both universities are globally renowned and well-recognised by employers.